Big data approach to Kazhdan-Lusztig polynomials: Introduction

 The \emph{Kazhdan–Lusztig (KL) polynomials} are fundamental yet enigmatic objects in combinatorial representation theory.
 First introduced in \cite{KaLu-reps-coxeter-groups} for arbitrary Coxeter groups, this paper focuses on the type A Coxeter group, the symmetric group $\sym$ on $\{1,\dots,\sank\}$.
 In this context, KL polynomials represent entries in a nonnegatively graded change-of-basis matrix between simple and Verma modules of $\mathfrak{sl}_{\sank}$.
 As a result, these polynomials are either zero or belong to $1+\vpar\N[\vpar]$, where $\vpar$ denotes the grading variable.

-Although a main focus of research in combinatorics, geometry, and representation theory alike, not much is known about these polynomials.
+Although a main focus of research in combinatorics, geometry, and representation theory alike, these polynomials still hold many mysteries.
 The starting point of this work is the observation that KL polynomials exhibit patterns akin to statistical distributions.
 By analyzing these distributions, we aim to uncover structures that remain elusive through traditional methods, such as combinatorial or geometric approaches.
 Our methodology involves systematic data processing and analysis, often referred to as \emph{``big data,''} utilizing techniques such as data visualization, exploratory data analysis (EDA), and topological data analysis (TDA).
-Our approach is inspired by work in knot theory as, for example, \cite{LeHaSa-jones,DlGuSa-mapper} and differs from the deep learning approaches to KL theory as in {\eg} \cite{Nature,Wi-deep}.
+Our approach is inspired by work in knot theory as, for example, \cite{LeHaSa-jones,DlGuSa-mapper,TuZh} and differs from the deep learning approaches to KL theory as in {\eg} \cite{Nature,Wi-deep}.

-Using these methods, we will discuss several conjectures about KL polynomials and their distribution, and for some of them we give an indication of how to prove these conjectures.
+Using these methods, we will discuss several conjectures about KL polynomials and their distribution, and for some of them, we provide a possible approach for proving these conjectures.
+Additionally, the data science approach offers a different perspective, revealing patterns that, while possibly beyond formal verification, are still worth highlighting.

-\begin{Remark} A critical aspect of this study is the scale of the data: KL polynomials are indexed by pairs of elements in $\sym$, resulting in $(\sank!)^2$ entries.
+\begin{Remark} A critical aspect of this study is the scale of the data: KL polynomials are indexed by pairs of elements in $\sym$, resulting in $(\sank!)^2$ values.
 Although computable, their computation for $\sym[11]$, with one permutation fixed as trivial, required approximately 60 days using the program in \cite{Wa-mu-for-sn} on the servers of Laboratoire de Math{\'e}matiques Blaise Pascal, Universit{\'e} Clermont Auvergne.
-For $\sym[12]$, we anticipate significantly higher computational costs, at least 12 times longer, although this is a very conservative lower bound that completely excludes potential memory limitations. \end{Remark}
+For $\sym[12]$, we anticipate significantly higher computational costs, at least 12 times longer, although this is a very conservative lower bound that completely excludes potential memory limitations.
+One particularly notable KL polynomial, with potentially the largest value at $\vpar=1$ (when normalized by dividing by the group size) ever computed, see \autoref{E:Big} below, is for $\sym[13]$ and required approximately 60 days of computation on the same server. \end{Remark}